Montgomery Clift: In popular culture

-Clift was the subject of fascination by the character Vikar (James Franco) in the film Zeroville, which was shot in 2015 and released on September 20, 2019, in limited theaters, to largely negative reviews.
-The character has a tattoo of Mr. Clift and Elizabeth Taylor on his shaved head.
-James Franco's brother, Dave Franco, portrays Montgomery Clift in a short scene in the movie.
+In the 2007 novel Zeroville and its 2019 film adaptation, the main character, Vikar, is fascinated by Clift.
+He has a tattoo of Clift and Elizabeth Taylor on his shaved head.
+Clift, portrayed by Dave Franco, appears briefly in the movie.

-Clift (portrayed by Gavin Adams) was a major supporting character in the 2020 feature film As Long As I’m Famous, which explored his intimate relationship with a young Sidney Lumet during the summer of 1948.
+Clift (portrayed by Gavin Adams) was a major supporting character in the 2020 feature film As Long As I'm Famous, which explored his intimate relationship with a young Sidney Lumet during the summer of 1948.